caitpj/PlayStation-Store-Cheap-Games-Finder-App/README.md

 # ETL Project - PlayStation Store

-I extract all Playstation Store products from the UK's [PlayStation Store](https://store.playstation.com/en-gb/pages/latest) and store in a relational database.
+With a daily CRON job, I extract all Playstation Store products from the UK's [PlayStation Store](https://store.playstation.com/en-gb/pages/latest) and load into a relational database, cleaning the data during the process.
 This data includes:
 - Product name
 - Platform (PS4 or PS5)
 - Product type